Sailing to Find Saddam

 Gerald Napper brought his gal Renita Marshall from Ft.
 Lee, south of Richmond.
 He’s a First Sergeant with 24 years in, and she’s a dental administrator.
 He drove more than a hour to get here, saying all along that it was a surprise for her 33rd birthday.
-Renita was guessing they were going to Norfolk to see the aquarium or the famed Norfolk Zoo.
+Since Renita was guessing they were going to Norfolk to see the aquarium or the famed Norfolk Zoo, she was quite surprised.
 He told me kiddingly, “Aquarium or sailing, hmmm.
 Tough decision.”

 “One of our guys found him in the hole, right there near Tikrit.
-Who would have thought he’d be there in the most obvious place, his home town?”
+Now who would have thought he’d be there in the most obvious place, his home town?”

 Gerald won the Bronze Star Award with Valor for the campaign.
 Earlier in his career he fought in Somalia, Bosnia, Kosovo and Pakistan.
 He did three tours in Iraq and two in Afghanistan.
 After all that, he still has a magnificent sense or humor and a playful demeanor.
 Renita did better on the helm because she had good winds, but they had died down by the time he took over.
 He had fun with that, trying to find the wind until finally the speedometer showed 1.5 mph.
 He was thrilled with such progress.
 I pointed out that it was probably the current moving the speedometer paddle wheel.
 We laughed heartily.